Consumer rights: Collection agencies

 - Any additional fee not authorized by law (doesn’t include attorney’s fees and taxable court costs awarded by a judge).

 - On a written note, contract, or stipulation where you’re required to pay any amount other than the original debt, allowable interest, and applicable attorney’s fees and taxable court costs.

 RCW 19.16: The Washington State Collection Agency Act took effect on January 1, 1972 and is enforced by the Department of Licensing and the Washington State Collection Agency Board.
 The law is intended to protect consumers and stop abusive practices by debt collectors.

 - Cover the collection of any business, personal, family, or household debt.

 - Apply to any person or business who solicits or collects debts owed to another for collection.

 - Apply to creditors who use a different name when collecting from their own debtors.

-- Apply to anyone who regularly collects or tries to collect debts for another.
+- Apply to anyone who directly or indirectly collects, or tries to collect, debts they have purchased.

 - Apply to banks, other lenders, or businesses that collect their own accounts using their own names.